mosaicnetworks/monetd/docs/monetd_commands.rst

 List
 ~~~~

-The ``list`` subcommand outputs a list of the nodes in your keystore.
-It
+The ``list`` subcommand outputs a list of monikers corresponding to the keyfiles
-provides a list of the valid nodes that can be specified to the other keys
+in the keystore.
+These are the valid monikers that can be specified to other
-subcommands.
+``monetd`` commands.

 .. code:: bash

     $ monetd keys list -h

-    The list command supplies a list of moniker for the keys in the keystore
-    subfolder of the configuration folder.

-    The monikers are in safe format where any character not matching [0-9A-Za-z]
-    is converted to an underscore.
+    List keyfiles in [datadir]/keystore.

     Usage:
       monetd keys list [flags]

+    Flags:
+      -h, --help   help for list

+    Global Flags:
+      -d, --datadir string    top-level directory for configuration and data (default "/home/martin/.monet")
+          --json              output JSON instead of human-readable format
+          --passfile string   file containing the passphrase
+      -v, --verbose           verbose output

 An example session: